hwetters/jfuncgen/README.md

 # jFuncGen

-jFuncGen is a java GUI for the MHS5200 and FY6900 function generators.
+jFuncGen is a Java GUI for the MHS-5200 and FY6900 function generators.
+It should work with all operating systems with a Java 17 runtime (or newer) and is supported by [jSerialComm](https://fazecast.github.io/jSerialComm/).

 ## System requirements